Classic Negative Film Simulation - Pushing the Limits of Sony Picture Profiles

 Don't get me wrong, Fuji has great colors.
 Still, their Film Simulations are not as special as it's marketed, hence the reason why I could replicate the Fuji Eterna, Classic Chrome, Velvia ,and Acros with a very High Accuracy in Color and Tonality only by using Sony's Picture Profile Menu.

-So I was pretty disappointed when I tried my first Fuji camera.
+So in a way, I was pretty disappointed when I tried my first Fuji camera.

 And that is because Fujifilm Simulation Modes are very comparable to the regular Picture Styles,